justinthelaw/opera/README.md

 ### API Key

 The OpenAI API key is a repository secret that is used by the application in the production environment.
-When developing on your own, you will not have access to the fine-tuned models nor the OpenAI API account that is being used to generate bullets.
+When developing on your own, you will not have access to the fine-tuned models nor the OpenAI API account that is being used to generate Bullets.

 As an individual contributor to this repository, you are not required to touch the OpenAI API fine-tuning and modelling portions of the application.
-If you have issues with the bullets being generated by Bullet Forge, please refer to the [Contributing](#contributing) section.
+If you have issues with the Bullets being generated by Bullet Forge, please refer to the [Contributing](#contributing) section.

 # Contributing